 - Intelligence/surveillance/reconnaissance (ISR)

-Along with providing top-tier braking systems, our team can help you find the right types of brakes for your application.
+Our team can help you find the right top-tier braking system for your application.

 Types of Electromagnetic Brakes Found in Robotic Applications

-The two main functions of brakes for robotics systems include halting movement and applying holding torque.
+The two main functions of brakes for robotics systems include stopping a load and holding a load.
 To ensure reliable performance, it is important to choose the right type of brakes for your application.
-Different types of robotic brakes include:
+Different types of brakes used in robotic applications include:

 Spring engaged friction brakes consist of a coil, an armature, a friction disc, and a pressure plate.
 The magnet body is attached to the rear of the motor or bulkhead, and the hub is attached to the shaft with set screws.
 When the coil is energized, the electromagnetic field attracts the armature plate and compresses the springs.
 This allows the friction plate to rotate freely with the hub and the shaft.
 When power is turned off, the electromagnetic field dissipates, allowing the springs to push the armature plate into contact with the friction disc.
 This squeezes the friction disc between the pressure plate and the armature plate, thus transmitting torque, and stopping/holding the friction disc, hub, and shaft.